wlwl2/case-utils/README.md

 Do you know what case you are converting from and to?

 The difference between 'dashes' and 'hyphens'.

+### Transformation function names

-2) Indicates what you are converting from and what you are converting to **in the same function name**. **Not implemented fully yet.**
+Indicates what you are converting from and what you are converting to **in the same function name**. **Not implemented fully yet.**

+### A more formal resource

-3) Get all of this done formally, because it's getting annoying even when I am writing in C#.
+Get all of this done formally, because it's getting annoying even when I am writing in C#.
 See `docs/types_of_cases.md`.

 ## Installation